New Regulations on Furnished Mid-Term Rentals in Germany

 For landlords working with Wunderflats, nothing changes for the time being.

-Wunderflats continues to stand for a fair market where all parties operate on equal footing.
+Wunderflats is actively engaging in the political dialogue and continues to stand for a fair market where all parties operate on equal footing.
 We support transparency but will continue to fight against hurdles that punish mobility and housing quality in Germany.

-Access the Full Documents Here (all in German):
+Access the full documents here (all in German):

 Please note: This article does not constitute legal advice.
 The content on this page has been created exclusively for your information.
 As a platform, we can share our assessments but cannot provide legally binding recommendations for your individual situation.